Omar-Meharab/Omar-Meharab/README.md

 This is **Omar Meharab** Here.
 I am a **React Developer**.
 Trying to improve myself daily because adpting is surviving in this competitve world!

-Some Key point about me:
+Some Key points about me:

 - 🔭 I’m currently working on improving my skills in web development
 - 🌱 I’m currently learning to solve JavaScript problems.